ctreffe/alfred/docs/source/howto_admin.rst

     exp += al.Page("Hello, world!", name="hello_world")

-To have access to a basic admin page, we now import the base class :class:`.MonitoringPage`.
+To have access to a basic admin page, we now import the base class :class:`.SpectatorPage`.
 This step is not always strictly necessary, because you may possibly get your admin page from elsewhere::

     import alfred3 as al
-    from alfred3.admin import MonitoringPage
+    from alfred3.admin import SpectatorPage

     exp = al.Experiment()
     exp += al.Page("Hello, world!", name="hello_world")